MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 Changes in this version include:

-- Added support for the `--feature-gates=StrictPostBuildSubstitutions=true controller` flag to enable [post build variable substitution](tutorial-use-gitops-flux2.md#post-build-variable-substitution).
+- Added support for the `--feature-gates=StrictPostBuildSubstitutions=true controller` flag to enable [strict post-build variable substitution](tutorial-use-gitops-flux2.md#strict-post-build-variable-substitution).
 - Addressed security vulnerabilities in the `fluxconfig-agent` by updating the Go packages.

 ### 1.13.0 (October 2024)